Krillh/Airzlinshire/Gvar/Old Gvar/Gvar Writing.md

 ### Compound Roots
 When writing [[Old Gvar#Compound Roots|compound roots]], all but the last character will be free of *any* diacritics, signaling that it is a bound morpheme, and the final character will receive the diacritic for the whole word.
 ## Full-Width and Half-Width Characters
-Some words are not principal roots, but are still part of the principal character set
+All principal roots are written with a roughly 2:3 aspect ratio, being taller than they are wide.
+These are called full-width characters.
+Some words are not principal roots, but are still part of the principal character set.
+These are mono-phoneme words like /e/ and /f/.
+These are written as half-width characters, having an aspect ratio of 1:3.
+Half-width characters do not get any diacritics.